-Users enter all of the required contact information, the location the contact will have access to (only locations the user has access to will appear) and user type.
-They then select the check box for 'Is Contact' if the user should receive program and system information and 'Is CC' if the user should receive RMTS late notifications for participants at the assigned location.
+Coordinators enter all required new users' information, including contact information, the location the contact will have access to (only locations the user has access to will appear), and user type.
+Additionally, they can identify if the new user 'Is Contact' and should receive program and system information and 'Is CC' if the user should receive RMTS late notifications for participants at the assigned location.
 Once all of the information has been entered, users click 'Create New User' to save the information in the site.
-Figure 28 shows the available fields for creating new users.
-The site then sends the user an email with instructions to access the system.
+Figure 31 shows the available fields for creating new users.
+The user then receives an e-mail with instructions to access the Claiming System.